New Ramsey Multiplicity Bounds and Search Heuristics: Constructive upper bounds

 where $\lambda = 1$ in the case of $c_{s,t}$, except when searching for particular improvements on the bounds on $c_{s,t}(x)$, and $\lambda \gg 1$ in the case of $g_{s,t}$ to act as a Lagrangian multiplier to ensure that the constraint $k_t(C[m]) = 0$ is fulfilled.
 This cost function is easily calculated through \cref{lemma:thomson_blow-up}.

-\paragraph{The Cayley graph search space} The {\em effectiveness} of any search is primarily governed by the number $N$ of variables used to construct the graph.
-However we found that the {\em quality} of a construction, for the motivating $K_4$-Ramsey multiplicity problem at least, depends more on the number $n$ of vertices.
-In the graph space $N$ is quadratic in $n$, hence the exhaustive brute force search of the whole space for a minimizer is unfeasible already when the number of vertices is in the low teens.
-Searching for the edge set of an (approximate) minimizer among arbitrary graphs, without any further assumptions or special procedures, becomes intractible when the number of vertices reaches the fourties.
+\paragraph{The Cayley graph search space.} The effectiveness of any search method will primarily be governed by the number $N$ of variables used to construct the graph.
+However, at least for the motivating $K_4$-Ramsey multiplicity problem, we found that the quality of a construction was strongly dependent on its number of vertices $n$.
+Since in the general graph space $N={n\choose 2}$ is quadratic in $n$, searching for constructions becomes intractable when the number of vertices reaches the fourties.
+In order to access graphs beyond that, we explored the family of Cayley graphs, for which more efficient description is available.